gerry-baird/Drug-Demo/ml-model/README.md

 1. Creating a Project.
 2. Creating an Auto AI experiment
 3. Configuring and running the experiment
-4. Deploying the ML models
+4. Deploying the ML model
+5. Testing the ML model

 The video is here on You Tube and its about 7 mins.